gits2501/Hmac_Sha1/README.md

 In order to utilise many free APIs, communication with server needs integrity and authentication checks for the application that access it and for user in which name application makes the request.
 Lot's of API's still require [OAuth 1.0a](https://oauth.net/core/1.0a/#anchor15), where HMAC_SHA1 is significant part, for that purpose.

 This implementation of HMAC_SHA1 is to be used where `ArrayBuffer` is not an option for what ever reason.
-Hence it works only with plain javascript strings.
+Hence it works only with *plain javascript strings*.

 ### Idea